 Certain of the Company's subsidiaries are among numerous defendants in a number of cases seeking damages for exposure to silica or to asbestos containing materials.
-The Company currently has three pending silica cases and 22 pending asbestos cases.
+The Company currently has three pending silica cases and 29 pending asbestos cases.
 To date, 1,493 silica cases and 54 asbestos cases have been dismissed, not including any lawsuits against AMCOL or American Colloid Company dismissed prior to our acquisition of AMCOL.
-Three new asbestos cases were filed during the first quarter of 2018, including one new case naming AMCOL as a defendant.
-One asbestos case was dismissed during the first quarter.
-No silica cases were dismissed during the period.
+Four new asbestos cases were filed during the third quarter of 2018.
+No asbestos or silica cases were dismissed during the period.
 Most of these claims do not provide adequate information to assess their merits, the likelihood that the Company will be found liable, or the magnitude of such liability, if any.
 Additional claims of this nature may be made against the Company or its subsidiaries.
 At this time management anticipates that the amount of the Company's liability, if any, and the cost of defending such claims, will not have a material effect on its financial position or results of operations.

 The Company has settled only one silica lawsuit, for a nominal amount, and no asbestos lawsuits to date (not including any that may have been settled by AMCOL prior to completion of the acquisition).
 We are unable to state an amount or range of amounts claimed in any of the lawsuits because state court pleading practices do not require identifying the amount of the claimed damage.
 The aggregate cost to the Company for the legal defense of these cases since inception continues to be insignificant.
 The majority of the costs of defense for these cases, excluding cases against AMCOL, are reimbursed by Pfizer Inc. pursuant to the terms of certain agreements entered into in connection with the Company's initial public offering in 1992.
 The Company is entitled to indemnification, pursuant to agreement, for sales prior to the initial public offering.
-Of the 22 pending asbestos cases, 14 of the non-AMCOL cases are subject to indemnification, in whole or in part, because the plaintiffs claim liability based on sales of products that occurred either entirely before the initial public offering, or both before and after the initial public offering.
-In the six remaining non-AMCOL cases, the plaintiffs have not alleged dates of exposure.
+Of the 29 pending asbestos cases, 24 of the non-AMCOL cases are subject to indemnification, in whole or in part, because the plaintiffs claim liability based on sales of products that occurred either entirely before the initial public offering, or both before and after the initial public offering.
+In two of the three remaining non-AMCOL cases, the plaintiffs have not alleged dates of exposure, and in the third remaining non-AMCOL case, exposure is alleged to have been after the Company's initial public offering in 1992.
 The remaining cases involve AMCOL only, so no Pfizer indemnity is available.
 Our experience has been that the Company is not liable to plaintiffs in any of these lawsuits and the Company does not expect to pay any settlements or jury verdicts in these lawsuits.